routeallthings/Network-Documentation-Automation/README.md

 GIT (This is required to download the XLHELPER module using a fork that I modified for compatibility with Python 2.7) XLHELPER
 OPENPYXL
+MNETSUITE (My local fork)

 ## Deployment

-Just execute the script and answer the questions
+Configure the XLSX file (change only the values).
+After that just execute the script and answer the question.

 ## Features
+- CDP/LLDP Discovery and/or Manual Entry (Using XLSX)
-- XLSX-based validation script
+- Inventory
+- Health Check
+- Network Topology Mapping (Only for CDP/LLDP discovered devices currently)

 ## *Caveats
-- None
+- Cisco only as of right now, will add in other vendors as I get the features fleshed out.

 ## Versioning

-VERSION 1.0
+VERSION 0.5

 ## Authors

 * **Matt Cross** - [RouteAllThings](https://github.com/routeallthings)

-See also the list of [contributors](https://github.com/routeallthings/Config-Creator/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/routeallthings/Network-Documentation-Automation/contributors) who participated in this project.

 ## License